 Partially sighted users and those reliant on screen magnifiers

-Addressing the colour contrast
+Addressing the color contrast

 Addressing the font size